Company waste management: what needs to be put in place

 Please note

-Where the information is declared by the company, it shall be retained and made available to the declarant on the online service.
+Where the information is declared by the company, it shall be retained and made available to the State on the online service.
 This will enable them to be communicated to the authorities in charge of controls.

 Penalties provided for

-For companies affected by the obligation to keep a waste tracking register, two penalties are provided for where there is no register, refusal to provide it or incorrect information.
+For companies affected by the obligation to keep a waste tracking register, 2 penalties are provided for where there is no register, refusal to provide it or incorrect information.
 They shall also apply for offenses relating to the declaration on Trackwaste.

 These are:

-- The fine for contraventions of 4e class, of an amount of €750of fine (natural person), or €3,750 of fine (legal persons)
+• The fine provided for contraventions of 4e class, of an amount of €750 (natural person), or €3,750 (legal persons)

-- One offense, exposing to 4 years imprisonment and €150,000 of fine (natural person), or €750,000 fine (legal persons)
+• One offense, exposing to 4 years imprisonment and €150,000 of fine (natural person), or €750,000 fines (legal persons).

 Waste management with a view to recovery